andygrove/datafusion-archive/README.md

 DataFusion is an attempt at building a modern distributed compute platform in Rust, leveraging [Apache Arrow](https://arrow.apache.org/) as the memory model.

+<b>NOTE: DataFusion was donated to the Apache Arrow project in February 2019.
+Source is [here](https://github.com/apache/arrow/tree/master/rust/datafusion).</b>

 See my article [How To Build a Modern Distributed Compute Platform](https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/) to learn about the design and my motivation for building this.
 The TL;DR is that this project is a great way to learn about building a query engine but this is quite early and not usable for any real world work just yet.

 # Status